 A useful list of what is a grain, and what is NOT a grain.
 It doesn’t include everything.
-But its a good start.
+But it’s a good start.
+Updated January 2017

-Foods that are grains, or are made from grains are:
+Foods that are considered grains, (or are made from grains) are:

 - Barley, including barley malt